 I also learned everything I know about the printing industry.
 Digital marketing is very popular but also very saturated in 2017.
 I’ve helped my clients stand out because I really understand how print can complement their digital marketing efforts.
 Since I have knowledge of options, capabilities, cost, and design I’m able to help my clients have more well-rounded marketing and sales campaigns.

 I didn’t go to school for marketing – or sales or business, for that matter.
-I have a B.A. and M.A. in Organizational Communication, which is basically just the people side of business.
+I have a B.A. and M.A. in Organizational Communication, which is basically just the people side of the business.
 My degree proved helpful when it came to project management, sales, and account management, but everything else I know about business: financial management, budgeting, prioritizing… I learned all of that either through experience or through the guidance of Tim & Kurt.

 Do you have any memorable moments from your time at Tactive?